Direct answer

 Headlines that usually matter

-Weak UK data
+UK growth data beats expectations

 Headlines that are often noise